-9. Change the Volume Of The Project (Refuse Certain Of Its Parts)
+9. Reduce the Volume Of The Project

 Reducing the volume of work is a sure way to save money too. Сut down on secondary elements, that are not a crucial part of the Architectural Visualization project.
 As a result, the work volume decreases, and so does the cost of CGI Rendering.

 10. Have Multiple CGI Projects Done Instead Of 1